Makuh17/navrep/README.md

 ![varch](media/curiosity_encoded_5_lstm.gif)

 This is the branch which has implemented the curiosity driven learning approach.
-The repository contains 2 versions of the curiosity wrapper :
+The repository contains 2 versions of the curiosity module :

 - [`curiosity.py`](navrep/models/curiosity.py)  : Contains the intrinsic curiosity module including custom dynamics and embedding networks
 - [`curiosity_v2.py`](navrep/models/curiosity_v2.py) : New version, where the predictor and embedding networks are coming directly from NavRep's encoded enviroments (VAE/LSTM/GPT)